SeanHwangG/test/computer-science/os.md

 * SCAN: Service requests in one direction until done, then reverse
 * C-SCAN: Like SCAN, but only go in one direction

-* Least Connection: useful when many persistent client connections that are unevenly distributed between servers

-* Least Response Time
-  * directs traffic to the server with the fewest active connections and the lowest average response time

 * Least Bandwidth
   * selects the server that is serving the least amount of traffic measured in megabits per second (Mbps)

-* Round Robin
-  * useful when not many persistent connections and the servers are of equal specification

 ![Round robin](images/20210316_154704.png)

-* Weighted Round Robin: Better handle servers with different processing capacities

-* IP Hash: hash of the IP address of the client is calculated to redirect the request to a server

-> Metric
+> Term

-* fairness with priority: sometimes measured by Jain’s Fairness Index
+* Fairness with priority: sometimes measured by Jain’s Fairness Index
-* performance
-  * CPU Utilization (Efficiency): probability that all processes are waiting for I/O
+* Performance: CPU Utilization (Efficiency): probability that all processes are waiting for I/O
   * turnaround time: $$ T_{turnaround} == T_{completion} − T_{arrival} $$
   * response time: $$ T_{response} == T_{firstrun} − T_{arrival} $$
 * Support heavy lodas: for movie FPS